izzymg/elementor-course-schema/README.md

-# Hubspot Form Elementor
+# Elementor Course Schema

-Wordpress Addon.
+## Wordpress Plugin

-Adds a widget to Elementor which loads a deferred embedded Hubspot form.
+Elementor Widget: Adds course schema structured data for a Woocommerce product.

+Developed by Izzy MG for The Career Academy.